 Go to chrome://settings/content page, scroll down to the bottom of the page to find PDF documents section.
 Click to open it and enable the setting “Download PDF files instead of automatically opening them in Chrome”.
 The change takes place right away.

 In Firefox, you can change the default PDF render under Options > Applications > scroll down at the very bottom.
 Find Portable Document Format (PDF) and change the Action tab to “Use Adobe Acrobat” or “Use Adobe Reader” whatever you have installed to view the PDF.
 Click OK when done.

-Well the good news is that, IE doesn’t have a build-in PDF render, it uses Adobe’s PDF reader instead.
+Well, the good news is that IE doesn’t have a built-in PDF reader, it uses Adobe’s PDF reader instead.

-Here is the dilemma, Yes, those build-in PDF renders are quicker and faster in opening PDFs in those browser.
-But they can do better to improve and including more format support or to build a automatic fall-back option, if the build-in browser’s PDF render can’t open the file properly, then use Adobe’s render.
+Here is the dilemma, Yes, those built-in PDF renders are quicker and faster in opening PDFs in those browsers.
+But they can do better to improve and including more format support or to build an automatic fall-back option, if the built-in browser’s PDF render can’t open the file properly, then use Adobe’s render.
 This way, we get the best of both when viewing PDFs in Chrome and Firefox.